Zz3r03/Zz3r03/README.md

 # Zz3r03
-### Junior Sysadmin and Cybersecurity Engineer in Process
+### Junior Sysadmin and Cybersecurity Engineer in the process
 Every day is like a summer vacation

 ---